LSSTDESC/firecrown/README.md

 ## Docker installation

-If you install [Docker from here](https://www.docker.com/community-edition) you can get a TJPCosmo-ready docker environment with:
+If you install [Docker from here](https://www.docker.com/community-edition) you can get a TJPCosmo-ready docker environment with: **JAZ: I am currently rebuilding this ... give me a few minutes**

     docker pull joezuntz/tjpcosmo
     git clone https://github.com/LSSTDESC/TJPCosmo